Shravsssss/WalletWise/README.md

 ## Features

-WalletBuddy is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+walletwise is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to:
 - Add/Record a new spending
 - Add shared expenses with friends